sai36/Temporal_SegSRGAN/temporal/README.md

 <br />

 The dice and mse results for each training epoch are stored in the csv files given in the command. <br />
 For testing the performace of the model, check_results.py file should be run.
-The output for this file is HR image and mask image.
+The input path should only be the parent directory containing the images.
+The output will be set of HR images and mask images.
+(For 10 timesteps, there will be 10 input images and 10 output images).